esciencecenter-digital-skills/SICSS-odissei-machine-learning/Theory-on-regression.md

 <!-- Text from https://scikit-learn.org/stable/modules/neural_networks_supervised.html#multi-layer-perceptron -->
 The input layer consists of a set of neurons representing the input features.

- Each neuron in the hidden layer transforms the values from the previous layer with a weighted linear summation $w_1x_1 + w_2x_2 + \cdots + w_nx_n$, followed by a non-linear activation function, e.g. the [logistic or sigmoid function](https://en.wikipedia.org/wiki/Sigmoid_function).
+ Each neuron in the hidden layer transforms the values from the previous layer with a weighted linear summation $w_1x_1 + w_2x_2 + \cdots + w_nx_n + bias$, followed by a non-linear activation function, e.g. the [logistic or sigmoid function](https://en.wikipedia.org/wiki/Sigmoid_function).

  The output layer receives the values from the last hidden layer and transforms them into output values with linear function.

-Neural network models look like what this diagram present, with more input features and more hidden layers.

-Want to play with presentation of neural network?
+The neural network available in `scikit-learn` is just look like the architecture in the diagram, i.e. multi-layer perceptron.
+To use more complex neural network models, deep learning framework should be used, e.g. [PyTorch, Keras, TensorFlow, etc](https://en.wikipedia.org/wiki/Comparison_of_deep_learning_software).
+Want to have a look at various neural network models?
 Try https://alexlenail.me/NN-SVG/index.html.

 #### Activation function
+[Activation function](https://en.wikipedia.org/wiki/Activation_function) is also called transfer function.
 Various activation functions are available in `scikit-learn`, e.g. identity, logistic, tanh and relu.
 Take a look at [this table](https://en.wikipedia.org/wiki/Activation_function#Table_of_activation_functions) to know more about these functions.

 ![Activation functions](image/Activation_functions.png)
 <!-- Table is from https://en.wikipedia.org/wiki/Activation_function#Table_of_activation_functions -->